fab1o/pump-zsh/README.md

 Pump-zsh is a plugin with a configurable set of aliases and functions to **supercharge your terminal experience**.

-It exports an environment variable called `PUMP_PROJECT`, which represents the currently selected project that you can use to customize your own theme.
+It exports an environment variable called `PUMP_PROJECT`, which represents the currently selected project that you can use to customize your prompt theme.

-But it also includes its own [themes](docs/themes.md)
+But pump-zsh also includes its own [themes](docs/themes.md)

 ## Install